keichi/hpcmaspa17-pfanalyzer/src/3_proposal.md

 hooked to maintain a mapping between global ranks (rank number within `MPI_COMM_WORLD`) and local ranks (rank number within communicators created by users).
-This mapping is necessary because PERUSE events are reported with local ranks, but profiling results should be described with global ranks for the easiness of analysis.
+This mapping is necessary because PERUSE events are reported with local ranks, while profiling results should be described with global ranks for the easiness of analysis.

 <!-- プロファイラの使い方 -->